dgcameron/adwcml_oow/ml.md

   ![](images/ml/008.png)

-- Go to where you extracted the `install.7z` file and select all the json files.
+- Go to where you extracted the `install.zip` file and select all the json files.
 We will be primarily working with the `Credit Score Predictions` notebook, but others may be of interest.

   ![](images/ml/009.png)